 There are of course literally a million tips for safely getting around anywhere.
 Researching our destination, having maps on hand, learning key phrases in the local language, the list goes on.
 It almost seems we can never be fully prepared for every situation in a foreign place.

-Suddenly, as we were chatting over tea, explosive gunfire and shouting in Chinese rang out from the main dining area.
+Suddenly, as we were chatting over tea, gun shots rang out from the main dining area.
 My friend and I ducked under the table.
-After five minutes of shooting sounds, all was quiet and we gingerly opened the door.
-Lifeless bodies and blood everywhere on the carpeted restaurant floor.
-Hastily, we made a beeline for the exit and jumped under the tarps at the back of our waiting truck.
+After five minutes of shooting sounds, all was quiet and we made a beeline for the exit and jumped under the tarps at the back of our waiting truck.
 As our driver put the vehicle into motion, my friend spied a man with a rifle chasing after us and from the look on her face, she seemed to know him.

 At this point, I woke up and unfortunately don’t know how this trip ended.
-I like to think we made it back to Australia alive.
-I suppose the moral of this story is that every trip can be unpredictable and having connections wherever you go can be a big help.
+Every trip can be unpredictable and having connections wherever you go can be a big help.

 How do you travel safe?